timkoopmans/eipfish/README.md

 This is an AWS Lambda that runs a small Go binary on a schedule.
 Each execution of the binary will allocate an Elastic IP (EIP) in the region you specify.
-It will then check for dangling name server records using a separately hosted [RDNS library stored on S3](https://github.com/timkoopmans/rdns-fs).
-It also checks for historical records using the [Shodan API](https://developer.shodan.io/api).
+It checks for historical records using the [Shodan API](https://developer.shodan.io/api).

 If there are any matches, it retains the EIP for further use, otherwise it releases the allocation back to the pool.